akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He shook his head, handing back the empty jack.
 ‘I heard only of a great host gathering at Chester.
 But I cannot say who was among them.’

 ‘Stay longer,’ she urged, catching his sleeve as he turned.
-‘It is my father's hall, and the hearth is free to any pilgrim.
+‘It is my father’s hall, and the hearth is free to any pilgrim.
 You will have a place by the fire and the manservant guards the door.
 Go on the morrow.’

 ‘Nay,’ he said, pulling away with a sudden, anxious strength.
 ‘Kindness enough, mistress.
 But the sky turns and the Abbey bolts the gates at dusk.’